mwall-dev/block_dungeon/README.md

 Select "Workspace" and select the "lib" folder.
 Click "OK".
 Click "Apply and Close".

-Game is ready to run.
-Hit green play button!
+Game is ready to run!

 ## Game Instructions